BackofenLab/HVSeeker/README.md

 ```
 Then we create an environment.
 The necessary setup is provided in the "environment.yml" file inside the "for_environment" directory

-In order to install the corresponding environment one can execute the following command from the "for_environment" directory
+In order to install the corresponding environment one can execute the following command from the "HVSeeker-DNA" directory

 ```
 conda env create -f HVSeeker_DNA_environment.yml --name HVSeekerDNA
 ```

-or alternatively:
+or alternatively in the "HVSeeker-Protein" folder:

 ```
 conda env create -f HVSeeker_Prot_enviroment.yml --name HVSeekerProt